INF800/whoami/about.md

 </section>

 My name is Asapanna Rakesh, you can call me Rakesh.
-I’m a self-taught programmer and machine learnig practitioner currently living in India.
+I’m a self-taught programmer and machine learning practitioner currently living in India.
 In the past I’ve been:

 - Google AI machine learning facilitator
 - 2019 Code-In Mentor for Tensorflow